valora-inc/logging/README.md

 logger.info({ foo: { password: 'secret' } }, 'Password redacted')
 ```

-This functionality is provided by [fast-redact](https://github.com/davidmarkclements/fast-redact).
+This functionality is built on top of [fast-redact](https://github.com/davidmarkclements/fast-redact).

-On top of the documentation found in [fast-redact](https://github.com/davidmarkclements/fast-redact), there's also some good documentation from [pino](https://github.com/pinojs/pino/blob/master/docs/redaction.md).
+There's also some good documentation from [pino](https://github.com/pinojs/pino/blob/master/docs/redaction.md) which uses the same library.

 #### Redacting patterns